AlvaRobert/KP.AdvancedCplusplus/index.md

 ### Unrolled loops

-Quite often happens that for certain calculations, in particular at the use of dynamic data structures, loops are used.
-In time-critical applications, loops are often "rolled up", if possible.
-Rolling up means that the instructions are repeated within a loop written among each other, so that can be dispensed with the loop.
-This can greatly reduce the number of total instructions executed.
-Since all control instructions of the loop are eliminated.
+There are frequent use-cases that use loops.
+For certain calculations, in particular if dynamic data structures are used or the application calculates time-critical data, loops are often "unrolled", if possible.
+Unrolling means that the instructions repeated within a loop are listed plainly beneath each other, so that they can be executed from top to button synchronously.
+This can greatly reduce the number of total instructions executed, because all control instructions of the loop are eliminated.
 In addition, there are no jumps in pure calculations, which additionally increases the execution speed.
-A downside to manually rolled loops is that they add dynamics and portability of the code very restrict.
+A downside to manually unrolled loops is that they delete dynamics and portability of the code.

 For example, high rendition of algorithms would result for different configurations.
 Through template metaprogramming, loops can be modeled that have a generality and a dynamic character when used at development time to have.
 After compiling such code, the compiler then generates loopless, in the optimal case, minimal instruction sequences.

 ### Expression templates

 Expression templates are probably the prime example of template metaprogramming.
 Generally, templates are called expression templates, if they can manipulate specific expressions or even enable them.
-Let it be even using Expression Templates to model completely new languages, which can be used within C ++.
-One speaks here of so-called DSLs (domain specific languages) or DSELs (domain specific embedded languages).
-These are languages that usually have a high degree of abstraction and a high significance in terms of concrete problem areas.
+These can even be used to model completely new languages, which then could be used within C++.
+These new languages are called DSLs (domain specific languages) or DSELs (domain specific embedded languages) and usually have a high degree of abstraction and a high significance in terms of concrete problem areas.

 ### Variadic templates